+We have approximately 25,000 mineral leases in the USA.
 We produce oil and gas in deep water in the Gulf of Mexico, heavy oil in California and oil and gas from shale in Pennsylvania, Texas and Louisiana.
 The majority of our oil and gas production interests are acquired under leases granted by the owner of the minerals underlying the relevant acreage, including many leases for federal onshore and offshore tracts.
 Such leases usually run on an initial fixed term that is automatically extended by the establishment of production for as long as production continues, subject to compliance with the terms of the lease (including, in the case of federal leases, extensive regulations imposed by federal law).

 Gulf of Mexico

 The Gulf of Mexico is our major production area in the USA and accounts for around 54% of our oil and gas production in the country.
 We have an interest in approximately 264 federal offshore leases and our share of production averaged 299 thousand boe/d in 2018.

 In 2018, we announced one of our largest US Gulf of Mexico exploration finds in the past decade from the Whale deep-water well (Shell interest 60% as operator).
 It was discovered in the Alaminos Canyon Block 772, adjacent to our Silvertip field and approximately 16 kilometres from the Shell-operated Perdido platform.